kddesjardins/leoclicker/README.md

 ## 5 minute tasks
-- Create an account on replit.com
+- Create an account on github
 - Basic Functionality Check: Verify the click button increases the counter correctly
 - Visual Feedback Test: Check if the counter updates immediately after clicking
 - Affordance Test: Verify upgrade buttons are properly disabled when points are insufficient